Luke2304/kailu3/content/blog/Riot-API.md

 The type of the data from Riot's API is a Dictionary, which makes Python a perfect candidate to practice data wrangling.
 I picked up Python two weeks ago and I've found it to be an amazing language to work with data.

-I won't be going in detail of how I dealt with reformatting the data.
-This project will be in my [Github repo](https://github.com/Luke2304/Riot-API-scraper).

 One problem I ran into when reformatting the data into CSV format is that the column orders are alphabetical, which in my opinion makes working with the data more frustrating in the future.
 I learned that I could print out all the columns and reformat them as I liked:

 ```{python}